 Some over-the-counter bulk-forming colon cleansing supplements contain psyllium, a fiber-dense seed husk from the Plantago plant.
 When ingested, psyllium produces mucilage, a thick gooey substance that bulks up in the colon and helps move feces through the digestive system.

 While fiber, and psyllium, in particular, can help with occasional constipation, they also have safety risks.
 Psyllium can cause dehydration, as it is highly water-absorbent.
 It can also increase bloating, and some individuals using psyllium have experienced allergic reactions.
 Some psyllium-based colon cleansers promise to clear your colon of black mucoid plaque.
 However, the long, stringy black substance that is defecated after taking these cleansers is merely fecal matter combined with mucilage from the psyllium.
 The FDA has ruled certain psyllium-containing laxatives are "not generally recognized as safe due to potential esophageal obstruction."

 Oxygen-Based Colon Cleansers

-Colon cleansers that utilize ozonated (oxygenated) magnesium are another option to cleanse the colon, and they’re arguably the best.
+Colon cleansers that utilize ozonated (oxygenated) magnesium are another option to cleanse the colon, and they're arguably the best.
 By increasing the oxygen in the gut, specifically the colon, they help liquefy the compacted waste along the colon wall so it can be expelled from the body.
 Ozonated magnesium cleansers also provide a boost of energy and encourage healthier digestion.
-Ozonated magnesium is gentle and does not remove beneficial bacteria from the colon.

 Are Colon Cleanses Safe?